guitarvydas/led/README.md

 first: run 'make install' to get the node_js and subrepos needed "fab" is the "fabricator" transpiler (see Makefile for usage)

+The name "led" comes from "Line-oriented stream EDitor" "led" simply does REGEX-like things, whereas "bred" parses bracketed things "bred" is recursive, "led" is not recursive

+approach:
+1. do the simplest version first
+   - match verbatim characters
+   - match variables (enclosed in «...» unicode brackets)
+N. maybe enhance patterns if there are some common use-cases that can't be handled easily